SCONE Verification Notice

 Key Parameters

-• active: Number of active cycles for tally accumulation.
+• active: Active cycles for tally statistics.

-• inactive: Number of inactive cycles for source convergence.
+• inactive: Discarded cycles for source convergence.

 • settings { ... } input block